-In line with the recommendations of international standard-setters, the Swiss financial regulator FINMA has launched the consultation on a circular taking the existing climate-related financial risk obligations further towards a holistic nature-related perspective.
+In line with the recommendations of international standard-setters, following a consultation the Swiss financial regulator FINMA has published its circular on nature-related risks.
+It shifts the existing climate-related financial risk obligations further towards a holistic nature-related perspective.
 What are the implications for banks and insurance companies?

-The new circular for banks and insurance companies expands the existing climate-related financial risk obligations towards a holistic nature-related perspective.
-It’s based on the current recommendations of the international standard-setters, in particular the Basel Committee on Banking Supervision (BCBS) and the International Association of Insurance Supervisors (IAIS), as well as some of the recommendations of the Network for Greening the Financial System (NGFS).
+The new circular for banks and insurance companies extends the existing climate-related financial risk obligations and shifts them towards a holistic nature-related perspective.
+The document is based on the current recommendations of the international standard-setters, in particular the Basel Committee on Banking Supervision (BCBS) and the International Association of Insurance Supervisors (IAIS), as well as some of the recommendations of the Network for Greening the Financial System (NGFS).

 The circular has implications if you’re a bank or insurance company.
 What are they?